Members of the Municipal Planning Commission (MPC)

-MPC is the Planning Authority which decides on Development Permit Applications that are a discretionary use and/or any variance to the Land Use Bylaw.
+MPC is the Planning Authority which decides on Development Permit Applications that are a discretionary use and variances as outlined in the table below (Table 1 in Land Use Bylaw 2021-04).

 Discretionary Use means the use of land or a building provided for in the Land Use Bylaw for which a development permit may be issued, with or without conditions, upon an application having been made, at the discretion of the Development Authority (MPC).